satra/NiPyPe-Paper/nipype_paper.rst

 parameters to create a workflow suitable for their application, but no suitable framework currently exists to make this process efficient.
-Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).
+Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multi-core, clusters, clouds and supercomputers).

 5) Method sections of journal articles are often inadequate for